ahuffman/ansible-k8s-master/README.md

 `k8s_secure_master`: false - Change to `true` if you'd like to generate certificates and communicate over secured channels.

 #### Etcd/flannel Network Settings:
-`etcd_server_url`: http://0.0.0.0 - The URL of your etcd server.
+`etcd_service_url`: http://0.0.0.0 - The URL of your etcd server, minus the port.
 By default, this role configures etcd on your kubernetes master so you won't need to change this in most cases.
+The port is specified in `etcd_port`.
 `etcd_port`: 2379 - The port of your etcd server.
 As mentioned above, you most likely won't need to change this setting.
 `etcd_key`: /kube01/network - The key where your cluster's network settings will be stored in etcd.
 Change as needed per cluster.
 `flannel_backend_network`: 172.16.0.0/12 - The network for backend pod/kube-proxy communications.